Article 15 May 2019

-There are few certainties when it comes to agriculture, but increasing input costs seems to be one trend UK farm businesses can count on.
+There are few certainties when it comes to agriculture, but rising input costs seems to be one trend UK farm businesses can count on.

 While higher profits from a weaker pound might have masked the fact that input costs rose by 4% in 2017, last year many producers were left with much lighter wallets.

-According to this month, UK farm businesses spent nearly £1bn more on agricultural inputs and services in 2018, an increase of 6% on the previous year.
+According to , UK farm businesses spent nearly £1bn more on agricultural inputs and services in 2018, an increase of 6% on the previous year.
 The impact of that extra spending meant that total incomes from farming fell by 18% to £4.7bn.

 Of course last year’s long winter and dry summer had a huge part to play, with livestock farmers having to fork out an extra £500m on feed after forage stocks were hit by drought.
 However the strong rise in fertiliser and fuel costs over the year show that all sectors felt the pinch.